This reads like a blog post. Quickly written, social media rules. Thanks for understanding.

 Jane Austen, Mansfield Park ❦ Chapter 31

 Actually, no, I’m still Team Fanny.
 It’s weird, even the stuff I hold against her I don’t really hold against her.
-She’s too downtrodden not to love.
+She tries too hard and is too downtrodden not to love.

 “I am very much obliged to you, my dear Miss Crawford, for your kind congratulations, as far as they relate to my dearest William.
 The rest of your note I know means nothing; but I am so unequal to anything of the sort, that I hope you will excuse my begging you to take no farther notice.
 I have seen too much of Mr. Crawford not to understand his manners; if he understood me as well, he would, I dare say, behave differently.
 I do not know what I write, but it would be a great favour of you never to mention the subject again.
 With thanks for the honour of your note, I remain, dear Miss Crawford, etc., etc.”